cityofships/i-love-compute/README.md

 - The user can download build and install LuxMark 3.1 by doing `./user-luxmark3 build`.
 - The installation is done in user workspace and provided software is not made available in default environment.
 - The user can run LuxMark by doing `./user-luxmark3 run` or more complicated commands like `./user-luxmark3 run luxmark --mode=PAUSE`.
 - Beware that the scripts compiles old GCC 7 and old Qt 4.
 You need GCC 10 to build GCC 7.
+The script has been verified to be working on Ubuntu 22.04.

 ### [`user-viennaclbench`](scripts/user-viennaclbench)